3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 ```

 Unfortunately pfSense had problem getting DHCP offer and didn't configure IP
-address - I tried to figure out what is wrong but my BSD-fu is low.
-I will
+address - we tried to figure out what is wrong but my BSD-fu is low.
+We also
-probably attack that problem later.
+checked static IP configuration, but there is no result either.
+This lead us to [ask on forum](https://forum.netgate.com/topic/133697/pfsense-2-4-3-hvm-with-pci-passthrough-no-packets-received).

 # Xen debian.cfg